kevinlul/ygopen/README.md

 - [CMake](https://cmake.org/download/) 3.12 or higher
 - Platform C++ toolchain
   - Windows: [Visual Studio](https://visualstudio.microsoft.com/)
-  - macOS and Linux: GCC
+  - macOS and Linux: GCC or Clang

-- On macOS, use [Homebrew](https://brew.sh/) to get the prerequisites with `brew install cmake gcc`
+- On macOS, use [Homebrew](https://brew.sh/) to get the prerequisites with `brew install cmake`.
+If building with GCC, additionally do `brew install gcc`
 - On Windows, set up [`vcpkg`](https://github.com/microsoft/vcpkg)

 ## Dependencies